PamelaKinga/machine_learning/README.md

 # machine_learning
-templates, frameworks and tooling for machine learning
+Templates, frameworks and tooling for machine learning